bcfurtado/django-test-runner.el/README.md

 # django-test.el

-Quickly execute django tests.
+Quickly execute Django tests.

 ![](./docs/django-test-screenshot.png)

 ## What it does?

-This package provides a function to generate commands to run specific django tests.
+This package provides a function to generate commands to run specific Django tests.
 Invoke the function anywhere on the python file, and you'll have a test command for that file.
-When the cursor is at the class or method name, it will detect it and generate a specific command for it.
-You can see it in use [here](https://streamable.com/n67u9).
+When the cursor is at the class or method name, it generates a specific command for it.
+You can see it in use [here](https://streamable.com/hf593).

+## Motivation
+A quick feedback cycle is key for good and efficient development workflow.
+TDD helps with that, and this package aims to give you the necessary tooling when executing Django tests on Emacs.

 ## Quickstart